The proponent of this guide is the U.S. Army Medical Department Activity.

 Physical Exams are conducted in two parts: Preliminary testing and

-appointment basis only.
+basis only.
 Retirement physicals must be done within 120 days of terminal

 leave.
-Personnel are reminded that all separation
+Personnel are reminded that all separation examinations must be

 Located in Bldg.
 P10720, Clark Hall.
 Provides consultation on public